ontio/documentation/dev-website-docs/docs-en/Cyano-provider/02-scan-qrcode.md

 ```

-Provider constructs transactions, user signatures, pre-executed transactions, sends transactions, POST transaction hashes to callback urls.
+Provider builds a transaction and user signs it.
+Then Provider pre-executes the transaction and user confirms.
+Next, Provider sends it to the blockchain, and a transaction hash wil be returned.
+Finally, it posts transaction hash to callback url.

-* Send the transaction successfully POST to the callback
+* Send transaction successfully and post it to callback

 ```
 {
   "action": "invoke",
-  "version": "v1.0.0",
   "id": "10ba038e-48da-487b-96e8-8d3b99b6d18a",
   "error": 0,
   "desc": "SUCCESS",
   "result": "tx hash"
 }
 ```

-* Send transaction failed to callback
+* Fail to send transaction and post it to callback

 ```
 {
   "action": "invoke",
   "id": "10ba038e-48da-487b-96e8-8d3b99b6d18a",
-  "version": "v1.0.0",
   "error": 80001,
   "desc": "SEND TX ERROR",
   "result": 1
 }
 ```

-##### Pre-executed transaction
+##### Pre-execute a transaction

-The pre-execution transaction is optional and its main function is to remind the user of the number of ONT/ONG transfers included in the transaction.
+Pre-executing a transaction is optional.
+The purpose is that reminding users the ONT/ONG transfer amount spent in this transaction.

-The Notify result returned by the pre-execution transaction can see how many ONTs/ONGs the user will spend in the transaction.
-Because the current node is not upgraded, you need to connect to the fixed node pre-execution to return Notify information: main network: http://dappnode3.ont.io, test network: http://polaris5.ont.io
+The Notify result returned from the pre-executed transaction can see how much ONT/ONG the user will spend on the transaction.
+Because the current node is not upgraded, you need to connect to the fixed node to pre-execute before returning Notify information: MainNet: http://dappnode 3.ont.io, TestNet: http://polaris5.ont.io.

-> Need to traverse Notify to make judgments, because the transaction may have multiple transfer events or other contract events.
-If other contract events do not need to be processed, the contract address is judged to be ONT or ONG, and then the transfer method and the transfer party are judged.
-It is recommended that the UI display the transfer to and from the export, and the transaction fee is approximately 0.01 ONG.
+> Notify needs to be traversed to make a judgment, because the transaction may have multiple transfer events or other contract events.
+If other contract events do not need to be processed, we determine whether ONT or ONG transfer through the contract address, and then determine the transfer method and the transferor.
+It is suggested that the UI display the amount and the transfer, and the transaction fee is about 0.01 ONG.

-ONT: 0100000000000000000000000000000000000000
-ONG: 0200000000000000000000000000000000000000
+ONT:0100000000000000000000000000000000000000
+ONG:0200000000000000000000000000000000000000

-If the pre-execution is successful, the result returned by the node is:
+If pre-execute successfully，the result returned by node is：
 ```
 {
     "Action": "sendrawtransaction",